In a recent study, researchers have discovered a powerful pain reliever that acts on a pain pathway previously unknown.

 Treating opioid addiction needs medication and is not easy.
 Research shows that Buprenorphine and methadone are such medications and they can provide relief from withdrawal symptoms.

-The study is published in the journal ACS Chemical Neuroscience.
+The study was published in the journal ACS Chemical Neuroscience.

 Copyright © 2018 Knowridge Science Report.
 All rights reserved.